boeric/size-per-type/README.md

 The script uses Javascript ES-6, including promises, async/await, for-of loops, etc., and therefore requires an ES-6 compatible version of NodeJS.
 The script has been tested with **NodeJS version 8.10.0**

+### Invocation
+1. `node size-per-type .`
+2. `./size-per-type .`

+For the second type of invocation, make sure the script is executable by running the command `chmod +x size-per-type.js` in the directory where the script resides.

 ### Usage
 ```
 Usage: ./size-per-type options target